davidsday/go-tdd/README.txt

 I have also added Average Cyclomatic Complexity to the Green Bars.
 This has little to do with testing but a lot to do with design and it is a metric I want to be aware of.
 I find that most Golang projects run between 4 and 8.
-I here that several well known IDEs start warning about Cyclomatic Complexity at 10.
+I hear that several well known IDEs start warning about Cyclomatic Complexity at 10.
 I like to keep mine around 2.5.
 Uncle Bob Martin says his teams achieve about 1.3-1.7 routinely.
-I think perhaps 1.3-1.7 would be a stretch in Golang.
+This project is at 1.91 as I write this.

 By, the way, a hat tip here to the well written github.com/fzipp/gocyclo, which provides the code for this.
 It took one import and exactly two